szabgab/slides/aws-lambda/intro.md

 ## Task 1
 {id: task-1}

-* Create script in Python that can be accessesed via curl, get parameter, return it.
+* Create script in Python that can be accessesed via curl.

 ## Hello World in AWS Lambda
 {id: hello-world}